 Netiquette

-For all course communication, whether in text or in class, please follow the good old principles of netiquette.
+For all course communication, whether digitally or in class, please follow the good old principles of netiquette.

 In-class discussion: Chatham House Rules

-In our discussions, the point is to talk freely about a wide range of subjects.
+In our discussions, the point is to talk freely about a wide range of subjects related to digital media and technology.
 These may potentially be sensitive issues of personal or even political nature.
-As the point is to be able to share our thoughts openly, our discussions fall under the so-called Chatham House Rules:
+As the point is to be able to share our thoughts openly, our discussions fall under the so-called Chatham House Rule:

 In principle, the instructor is the only one exempt from this rule.
-You are allowed to share the information I gave you in the course, with my name attached.
+You are allowed to share the information we gave you in the course, with name attached.

-Other students may be willing to grant you the same exemption, but please ask first.
+Other students may be willing to grant you the same exemption, but please always ask first.

 Brightspace